 Current Business Environment

-This section should describe the current business environment as it relates to the project.
-Describe how the business currently operates and what the shortfalls are in the current environment that will be addressed by the project.
-Bullet-pointing the shortfalls is often a good way to list them, since each bullet point can be addressed directly in the Benefits section to follow.
+Currently, the EGM Mid-Markets group provides crude and products related information to its external clients by weekly newsletters and daily pricing sheets.
+As its customer base grows, developing long-term sustaining client relationships is important.
+A web based information portal provides a powerful marketing tool in attempting to secure and maintain relationships with the clients.
+Customers need to have access to information that affects how they do business.
+By developing a tool to aid in obtaining key market information, this will allow them to be more informed and as well aid Enron with improving client loyalty and sophistication.
+This site will provide important market-affecting information currently un-aggregated or unknown to clients.

+With the development of the extranet, clients of Enron Mid-Markets will be able to obtain up-to-date information pertaining to crude and products as well as receiving information on many other products and services offered by Enron.
+Developing an extranet portal will provide Enron the opportunity to develop an “information sharing” atmosphere with clients while simultaneously educating them as well.
+Through the development of creating more market savvy clients, we expect to improve the sophistication and volume of our transactions with these clients.
+Also, the website portal can be used as an avenue to demonstrate the level of commitment of superior customer service—thus cultivating loyalty to Enron’s services.
+If the customer comes to rely upon us, they are more likely to initiate new contracts with Enron, and less likely to abort old ones.

 Proposed Business Environment

-This section describes how the business would operate after the project is implemented.
-Concentrate on the changes and improvements in the process.
-Describe the process without listing the specific benefits – those will go in the following section (Benefits).

 In the proposed business process, the creation of the ExtraNet services will provide access to various in-house as well as third party reports, historical pricing charts and pricing tools (such as forecasting) in one centralized location for clients of Enron.
 The structure of the website will provide users the option of viewing analyst reports, weekly update reports, newsletters, a business overview of a particular area (i.e. weather data, pricing data) and other information as well.

 The main driver for the development of the website portal is to foster communication between Enron and clients.
 In so doing, this will improve client loyalty to Enron while simultaneously creating more sophisticated clients.

-The EGM ExtraNet will house information on:

-In-house Reports

-Daily

-Global Weather Report

-Inter Market Spreads

-OPEC Basket Price

-Refining Margins

-World Refinery Outages

-Weekly

-Critical Mass

-The Week Ahead (a different version than on Intranet)

-Investment Banking Summary

-DOE Numbers

-DOE Report

-Refinery Utilization Report

-Monthly

-Forward Commodities Report

-Jet Consumption Monthly

-Euroilstock Inventory Report

-Other reports

-Future Switching Report

-API Report

-Third Party reports

-Historical Pricing Charts

-Will contain limited listing of indexes

-Will contain the following price series

-Outright price series

-Spread price series

 Project Scope

 In Scope